adipandas/one-shot-steel-surfaces/README.md

 ```

 ## Dataset
+Dataset Reference: Song, K., Yan, Y. (2013).
+A noise robust method based on completed local binary patterns for hot-rolled steel strip surface defects.
+Applied Surface Science, 285, 858-864.
 You can get the dataset from the following website:
 * NEU Steel Surface defect dataset [1]: [website](http://faculty.neu.edu.cn/yunhyan/NEU_surface_defect_database.html)

 Sometimes, I have noticed that the server of this website is down and it cannot be reached.
 In that case you can download the dataset from the following link directly:
 * NEU surface defect database: [Google Drive](https://drive.google.com/open?id=0B5OUtBsSxu1Bdjh4dk1SeGYtNFU)

 ## Citation